mori-b/aioconnectors/README.md

 -is\_server (boolean) is important to differentiate between server and client
 -server\_sockaddr can be configured as a tuple when used as a kwarg, or as a list when used in the json, and is mandatory on both server and client sides.
--client\_name is mandatory on client side.
+-client\_name is used on client side.
 It is the name that will be associated with this client on server side.
--use\_ssl is a boolean
+Auto generated if not supplied in ConnectorManager.
+Mandatory in ConnectorAPI.
+-client_bind_ip is optional, specifies the interface to bind your client.
+-use\_ssl and ssl_allow_all are boolean. use_ssl enables encryption as explained previously.
+When ssl_allow_all is disabled, certificates validation is enforced.
 -certificates\_directory\_path is where your certificates are located, if use\_ssl is True
 -connector\_files\_dirpath is important, it is the path where all internal files are stored.
 The default is /tmp/aioconnectors. unix sockets files, default log files, and persistent files are stored there.
 -send\_message\_types : the list of message types that can be sent from connector.
 Default is ["any"] if you don't care to differentiate between message types on your application level.